Home Education UK Private School Fees 2026

 What the VAT actually cost in practice

-The government's stated expectation was that fees would rise by approximately 10% — not 20% — because schools would absorb some of the additional tax burden.
-This broadly proved correct at the market level, though the distribution of that absorption varied considerably by school.
+The government's stated expectation was that fees would rise by approximately 10% — not 20% — because schools would absorb some of the additional tax burden through VAT recovery on their own costs.
+This broadly proved correct at the market level: the ISC reported an average effective pass-through of around 14% in the first year, with some schools absorbing more and premium boarding schools passing through closer to the full increase.

 Premium boarding schools — Eton, Harrow, Winchester, Cheltenham Ladies' College, Brighton College — largely passed through the full VAT increase to families, who were less price-sensitive at that fee level.
-Schools dependent on middle-income families stretched to afford fees absorbed more, in some cases fully subsidising the VAT increase on existing pupils while applying it to new starters.
+Schools dependent on middle-income families stretched to afford fees absorbed more, in some cases subsidising the VAT increase on existing pupils while applying it to new entrants.
+The sustainability of these subsidy arrangements is a question prospective parents should raise directly at open days.

 The arithmetic for a family making the boarding school decision now looks like this: